 Highly successful people are uncommon.
-They walk the roads you walk on, stand under the same sun, but view the world from a lens that sets them apart from the common man.
+They walk the roads you walk on and stand under the same sun, but they view the world from a lens that sets them apart from the common man.

 In the following lines, I will lend you that lens.

 The 6 points you will see may look nothing like what you would expect, but their charm rests on their ability to look like one thing while being another.
 And there, I just gave you one characteristic to wet your beak:

 Highly successful people see the good in every situation.